-For updates on controlled burn locations or trail and road closure information, go to our Trail Information page.
+For updates on controlled burn locations or trail and road closure information, go to our Trail Information page or homepage.
 Controlled burn season is underway in Ashland and the surrounding watershed.
 Visit Ashland FireWise to learn more about how to prepare for wildfires.

 After the thinning of small trees and brush as part of the AFR projects to reduce fire danger and improve forest health, work crews went through and piled limbs and debris left on the forest floor.
 Once the dry season is over and wet conditions resume, forestry crews will burn existing brush piles under controlled conditions.